OUIsolutions/C-React/docs/install.md

 }
 ```

-### Step 6: Compile your C code to WebAssembly
+## Step 5: Compile Your C Code to WebAssembly

-run the following command to compile your `app.c` file to WebAssembly:
+Run the following command to compile your `app.c` file to WebAssembly:
 ```bash
 emcc app.c -o app.js
 ```

-### Step 7: Serve your files
+## Step 6: Serve Your Files

-you can use any static file server to serve your files. if you have python installed you ca
-n use the following command:
+You can use any static file server to serve your files.
+If you have Python installed, you can use the following command:
 ```bash
 python3 -m http.server 8000
 ```